Christianitas / Christendom

 Part III The role of Church and Christianity in the emergence of early modern science

-Medieval roots of modern science: the influence of cultural and social milieu on the emergence of science, and the role of the Church (Średniowieczne korzenie nauki nowożytnej: wpływ otoczenia na powstanie nauki i rola Kościoła) I have discussed Edward Grant’s theory on medieval roots of science, and further described external factors that affected science’s settings and formed its organizational, economic, social, and political milieu.
-Historical, geopolitical, social, organizational, political, and economic factors are presented as well as the role of the Church in the working of each of them.
+Medieval Roots of Modern Science: The Influence of Cultural and Social Milieu on the Emergence of Science, and the Role of the Church (Średniowieczne korzenie nauki nowożytnej: wpływ otoczenia na powstanie nauki i rola Kościoła).
+This section discusses Edward Grant’s theory on the medieval roots of science and further explores external factors that shaped the conditions for science, forming its organizational, economic, social, and political milieu.
+The text presents historical, geopolitical, social, organizational, political, and economic factors, as well as the Church’s role in influencing each of these areas.

-Historiography of science and religion (Nauka a religia: historiografia problemu) I elaborate on the evolution of historians’ and sociologists’ views in the period 1874-2010 about the proper way of describing the historical relationships between science and religion.
-The most important concepts, which were the milestones of this evolution, were presented: starting with the nineteenth-century works of Draper and White, which showed these relations as a conflict lasting for centuries to the currently functioning paradigm, which recognizes religion as an important co-creative element of the modern science.
+Historiography of Science and Religion (Nauka a religia: historiografia problemu) This section elaborates on the evolution of historians’ and sociologists’ views from 1874 to 2010 regarding the appropriate way to describe the historical relationship between science and religion.
+Key concepts that marked milestones in this evolution are presented, beginning with the 19th-century works of Draper and White, which framed these relations as a centuries-long conflict, and ending with the currently prevailing paradigm, which recognizes religion as an important co-creative element in the development of modern science.

 Non-empirical foundations of empirical sciences (Nieempiryczne fundamenty nauk empirycznych)Text in the working version.
 The twentieth-century philosophy of science, despite all discrepancies, is characterized by the common thought that statements which do not have empirical status, i.e. do not succumb to the falsification procedure, play some role in the creation of scientific theories.
 In the philosophy of science, such statements are commonly called metaphysical judgments.
 These non-empirical metaphysical statements are considered to be external to a scientific theory (for example, Carnap, Popper), internal, i.e. are the immanent part of a theory (for example, Lakatos) or accepted by agreement of scholarly communities (for example, Kuhn, Kitcher, and Longino).
 This surprising consensus of so often extremely different theories of science strongly legitimizes Christianity as a possible co-creative element of modern science.